-Eating sweet after a meal isn’t necessarily unhealthy if it’s small, moderated and you don’t actually need it to
+Eating sweet after a meal isn’t necessarily unhealthy if it’s small, moderated and you don’t actually need it to an obsessive extent.

 However, it can feed an unhealthy relationship with sugar where you’re noticing your need for the fix getting bigger (thus eating more sugar) or you’re starting seeing some anxiety around the habit.

 –Do you find yourself getting slightly anxious if a post-meal sweet fix isn’t available?
 You go to extra effort to get it e.g. going out in the rain or using up time when you’re busy?